 These colors flashcards cover the basic colors that children will encounter in their environment.
 Once your child has mastered these colors, I definitely recommend teaching more.
 Using crayon labels is a great way to learn the names of more colors!

-This 11 minute video uses colors, words, and images from my flashcards in conjunction with live video footage of my children showing different examples and talking about each color.
-Click here for a free digital download of my Colors video.
+This 11 minute colors video uses colors, words, and images from my flashcards in conjunction with live video footage of my children showing different examples and talking about each color.

 Additional Colors Resources

 - Meet the Colors – This DVD is absolutely AMAZING at helping children to learn colors.
 The images are simple, engaging, effective, and will hold your little ones attention.

 - Flaptastic Colors – This is the type of book you’ll want to have multiple copies of around the house!
 It is great for teaching little ones about colors and the interactive nature and extensive examples make it very engaging.